panos1998/Numerical-Analysis/README.md

 # Numerical-Analysis
-Numerical Analysis methods in Python
+Numerical Analysis methods in Python by Theofilos Panagiotou 9174 & Panagiotis Petridis 9286

 ### First Sector
 We implemented four methods of ***Numerical Integration***: